caprenter/bingley-music-town/README.md

 ### With Docker

+If you want the site to regenerate fully on each change:

     docker-compose up
     # NB running it without the -d flag allows to watch jekyll rebuild and see any errors as you work
     # The site will be up on 0.0.0.0:4000

+Partial Rebuilds - useful for small changes

+    docker-compose -f docker-compose-incremental.yml up

+Running Commands

+Running pagebuilder and other commands.
+Wherever you see:

+    bundle exec jekyll ....
+    ## replace with:
+    docker exec -it bingleymusictown-jekyll-1 /bin/bash -c 'bundle exec jekyll ...'

 #### Bring down the testing stack